Hugh Jones (politician): Political career

 In 2019, Jones was elected to the City of Armadale as a councillor for River Ward.
-Jones would later become the Labor party's candidate for the electoral district of Darling Range for the 2021 Western Australian state election.
+He would later become WA Labor's candidate for the electoral district of Darling Range in the 2021 Western Australian state election.
 Darling Range had been held by Alyssa Hayden from the Liberal party since 2018, who had won it in a by-election after the resignation of Barry Urban.
 The seat was declared a seat to watch at the election by the Australian Broadcasting Corporation and The West Australian.

-On 13 March 2021 during the state election, Jones won Darling Range with a swing of 15.4% from the results of the 2018 by-election.
-Jones actually won 56 percent of the primary vote, enough to win the seat without the need for preferences.
+On 13 March 2021, Jones won Darling Range with a swing of 15.4% from the results of the 2018 by-election.
+Notably, Jones won the marginal seat with 56 percent of the primary vote, enough to win without the need for preferences.